LAKERS TOGETHER: Find out how we're moving forward.

 At Grand Valley, you get to decide which course or courses will best help you develop your skills based on your personal goals, needs, and experiences as a writer.

 Many schools use test scores to determine which writing course a student should take.
 Although test scores give us a sense of your writing skills, we believe that you know more about your educational experiences, skills, and preparation than a test ever could.
 That’s why you choose the course that’s right for you.
 If you’re interested in understanding the roots our our placement philosophy, the brief essay, “Why Placement?
 Why Directed Self-Placement?” explains more.

-You can choose one of two paths to complete your GE Foundations - Writing requirement:
+If you are not exempt from taking a first-year writing course, you can choose one of two paths to complete your GE Foundations - Writing requirement:

 Path One: WRT 150